3 observations after Bucks smoke Sixers, win by 21 points in Philly

 Reed surprisingly central in early going

 Reed began the game firing open jumpers without hesitation, which was not his norm under Rivers.
-Reed missed his first two but then knocked down a top-of-the-key three.
+He missed his first two but then knocked down a top-of-the-key three.

 Maxey was the Sixers’ best offensive player in the first half by a wide margin.
-He made sound decisions early, tallied six assists and no turnovers, and gave the Bucks a bona fide downhill driving threat to worry about.
+He made sound decisions, tallied six assists and no turnovers, and gave the Bucks a bona fide downhill driving threat to worry about.

 However, the Sixers’ offensive level dipped severely once Maxey exited.
-The Sixers grew very perimeter-oriented and misfired on the good looks they managed to create.
+The Sixers grew very perimeter-oriented and misfired on many of the good looks they managed to create.

+“I think offensively, we didn’t play near the way we needed to,” Nurse said.
+“We got a little quick in the shot selection, I think, and it was a little contagious.
+And then we didn’t make some of them.
+They weren’t the worst shots in the world, but if you’re going to take some of those ...
+I know it sounds silly, but you’ve to make them.
+I didn’t think we worked it side to side enough or got multiple touches.
+I think that was a bit of the deflating issue.”

 Bucks on fire in first half, Sixers slide downward

-Nurse’s team made an 11-0 run early in the second quarter that started with solid work from a three-guard lineup featuring Maxey, Kyle Lowry and De’Anthony Melton.
+Nurse’s squad made an 11-0 run early in the second quarter that started with solid work from a three-guard lineup featuring Maxey, Kyle Lowry and De’Anthony Melton.

 Patrick Beverley snapped the momentum of the team that traded him a couple of weeks ago, sinking a corner three-pointer.
 The Bucks built back a double-digit lead.